 - The Babylon 5 station could technically be considered a "world" of this sort.

 - Lexx's planet Fire has an inner surface with inexplicable bright daylight and Earth-normal gravity.
 Given its supernatural nature, one can only shrug.

-- In Sanctuary it turns out that the Earth really is hollow.
+- In Sanctuary it turns out that the Earth really is hollow, and populated by technologically-advanced humans and Abnormals who migrated underground in order to escape the vampires ruling the world in the past.
 And the only people that knew were Jekyll and Hyde.

 - Doctor Who: The Fourth Doctor story "The Pirate Planet" gave this an interesting twist.
 Zanak was a gigantic hollow planet with enormous transmat engines at its core.
 It could literally materialize around smaller planets and squeeze them of their wealth and energies.